elastic/opentelemetry/docs/collector-components.md

     style six fill: #e6f9f7,stroke:#333,stroke-width:1px
 ```

-Refer to the following tables for more information on the components included in the Elastic Distribution for the OpenTelemetry Collector.
+Refer to the following tables for more information on the components included in the Elastic OTel Collector.
 Follow the links for OpenTelemetry documentation with more configuration details for each component.
-To set up the collector, go to the [guided onboarding](guided-onboarding.md) or [manual configuration](manual-configuration.md) to get started.
+To set up the Elastic OTel Collector, get started using the [guided onboarding](guided-onboarding.md) docs or the [manual configuration](manual-configuration.md) docs.

 ## Receivers